 Corruption - an overview

 Corruption is widespread in Cambodia.
-All sectors are affected by corruption, although some sectors are more vulnerable than others.
-Corruption in Cambodia takes all forms and shapes, ranging from small payments to speed up an administrative process, to allegations of corruption in multimillion-dollar investments.
+All sectors are affected by corruption, while some sectors are more vulnerable than others.
+Corruption in Cambodia takes all forms and shapes, ranging from small unofficial payments to speed up an administrative process or pay off a speeding ticket, to allegations of corruption in multimillion-dollar investments.
 Enforcement seems scarce and uneven, and the lack of publicised case law strengthens this perception.

-In Transparency International’s 2015 Corruption Perceptions Index, Cambodia ranked 150th out of 175 worldwide countries and territories, with a score of 21 on a scale of zero (highly corrupt) to 100 (very clean).
-In a publication of the World Bank on the ease of doing business, Cambodia ranked 127th out of 189, marking an improvement of six places from the previous year’s rankings.
-The World Bank uses various categories to form the overall score, one of which is ‘enforcing contracts.’
-This category is where Cambodia scores poorly, in part due to corruption in the judiciary.
+In Transparency International's 2016 Corruption Perceptions Index, Cambodia is the lowest South East Asian country on the list.
+It ranks 156th out of 176 worldwide countries and territories, with a score of 21 on a scale of zero (highly corrupt) to 100 (very clean).
+Its score remained the same in comparison with the 2015 Index, although Cambodia did drop six places.
+In a publication of the World Bank on the ease of doing business, Cambodia ranked 131st out of 190, dropping three places in comparison with the previous year's rankings.
+The World Bank uses various categories to form the overall score, one of which is ‘enforcing contracts'.
+This is a category in which Cambodia scores poorly, in part due to corruption in the judiciary.

-These and other indicators show corruption is a serious issue in Cambodia which influences the business climate.
-A primary example of the government’s efforts to combat corruption resulted in the adoption of the Anti-Corruption Law and the establishment of the Anti-Corruption Unit.
-The Anti-Corruption Unit has investigative powers, but also has a mandate to provide education and training to the public and government institutes on anti-corruption compliance.
-Although showing great promise, it cannot be expected that these efforts will completely eradicate corruption within the following years.
-It is important to understand the risks and implement measures reducing these risks.
+These and other indicators show that corruption is a serious issue in Cambodia that influences the business climate.
+A primary example of the government's efforts to combat corruption resulted in the adoption of the Anti-Corruption Law and the establishment of the Anti-Corruption Unit.
+The Anti-Corruption Unit has investigative powers, but also has a mandate to provide education and training to government institutes and the public on anti-corruption compliance.
+Although showing great promise, it cannot be expected that these efforts will completely eradicate corruption in the near term.
+It is important to understand the risks and implement measures to reduce them.